Security forces storm pro-Mursi town near Cairo to reassert control

 State news agency MENA said 65 people had been arrested so far.
 Dozens of weapons, including rocket-propelled grenades, were seized, state TV reported.
 A police officer said they had arrest warrants for 150 men in Kerdasa for suspected involvement in the attacks on the police station and a church in the area.

-Members of the security forces in body armor and armed with automatic rifles fanned out through the town.
+Members of the security forces in body armour and armed with automatic rifles fanned out through the town.
 Army checkpoints were set up on the roads into Kerdasa.
-Masked men set fire to tires to try and obstruct the operation as it got under way.
+Masked men set fire to tyres to try and obstruct the operation as it got under way.

 Heavy gunfire was heard in the nearby village of Nahya as police chased a group of men into side streets, TV footage showed.
 In other footage, two detained men were shown cowering in a van weeping as policemen stood by, and a bearded man with his hands raised was led out of a building by police.